dominicplouffe/HorseRacingPrediction/README.md

 I had was to figure out a way to understand how varied the predictions were between the horses of a race.
 The idea is that if there's a lot of variance between the prediction, the horse with the lowest prediction may have a better chance of winning.

 To do this, I took the standard deviation of all the predictions of a race.
 The standard deviation gave me a general understanding of whether the fields scored varied or not.
 For example, a standard deviation that was lower than 1 means the horses are very even.
 A race with horses which have even characteristics will be harder to predict.
 A standard deviation greater than 1.4 means that the favorite horse is probably quite better than the competition.
-If correc, the race will be easier to predict.
+If correct, the race will be easier to predict.

 The results are as follows: